Cholula (Mesoamerican site): Economy and trade

-Cholula’s strategical location in the center of the Mexican highlands gives it a prime place as a trade outpost.
+Cholula's strategic location in the center of the Mexican highlands gives it a prime place as a trade outpost.
 Here, trade routes connected the Gulf coast, the Valley of Mexico, Tehuacan Valley, and La Mixteca Baja through Izucar de Matamoros.
 From there, trade routes went to the Pacific coast, where the longer Pacific Coast communication and trade route existed.

 Because of its location, Cholula served as the link center where primary trade routes and alliance corridors linked Post-Classic groups of Tolteca-Chichimeca kingdoms with southern Mesoamerica.

 Textile production

-Textiles were of extreme importance for Cholula’s economy.
+Textiles were of extreme importance for Cholula's economy.
 During the Postclassic period they were a common unit of tribute and exchange.
 Textiles were manufactured for local consumption and traded extensively by different merchants that frequented the city.
 Textile production accounts are provided by ethnohistorical and archaeological sources.
 Spanish writings from Colonial times have noted their excellence in dying techniques and ability to dye wool threads in diverse colors to produce a variety of textiles.
 Some of the materials they used were cotton, which was probably imported from the Gulf Coast or Southern Puebla, and maguey, feathers, rabbit fur, tree silk, milkweed, and human hair that were all locally found.
 Artifacts such as spindle whorls found at different Cholula site loci provide evidence for the extensive production of textiles in the site.
 These are rare from the Formative and the Classic periods but become more prevalent in the Postclassic.
 Only unbaked-clay whorls may have been used during the earlier periods but these are not preserved in the archaeological record.
 The high concentration of spindle whorls recovered from Cholula in comparison to other Mesoamerican sites attests to the important role they played in their economy.